Hit & Run Bike Accidents in Pennsylvania

 Contact your insurance provider.
-It is important to let your provider know that you've been in an
+It is important to let your provider know that you've been in an accident

-at fault, it is important to do this in a timely manner, usually within 24 hours.
+it is important to do this in a timely manner, usually within 24 hours.

 Seek a bike crash attorney.
 While law enforcement will conducting its own investigation into the

 incident, they are interested in criminal charges—not recovering

 you compensation.
 Contacting an experienced lawyer can help you navigate